Shovels includes industry classification data for contractors, though this data has important limitations to understand.Documentation Index

 Better Alternatives

-- Permit descriptions - What work they’ve actually permitted
+For understanding what a contractor actually does, consider:- Permit descriptions - What work they’ve actually permitted

 - Tags - Shovels-assigned categories based on permit data